-The AD9695 has flexible power-down options that allow significant power savings when desired.
-All of these features can be programmed using a 3-wire serial port interface (SPI) and or PDWN/STBY pin.
+The AD9697 has flexible power-down options that allow significant power savings when desired.
+All of these features can be programmed using a 3-wire SPI and or PDWN/STBY pin.

-The AD9695 is available in a Pb-free, 64-lead LFCSP and is specified over the $-40^{\circ}$ C to $+105^{\circ}$ C junction temperature range.
+The AD9697 is available in a Pb-free, 64-lead LFCSP and is specified over the -40° C to $+105^{\circ}$ C junction temperature (T1) range.
 This product may be protected by one or more U.S. or international patents.

-Note that, throughout this data sheet, multifunction pins, such as FD\A/GPIO\A0, are referred to either by the entire pin name or by a single function of the pin, for example, FD\A, when only that function is relevant.
+Note that, throughout this data sheet, a multifunction pin, FD/GPIO1, is referred to either by the entire pin name or by a single function of the pin, for example, FD, when only that function is relevant.